AMPTHILL & FLITWICK PHYSIOTHERAPY CLINIC

 If you’ve previously enjoyed classes but are 'out-of-practice', small classes or individual sessions can help ease you back to your previous level.
 This is especially important if you have sustained an injury and need a graded programme to return to fitness.
 If you’ve tried a pilates class and didn’t think it suited you, why not try individual approach.
 Take advantage of one-to-one tuition and support and learn the exercises at home at your own pace.
 Many people find a class environment difficult it they haven’t had time to master the basics.

 As many of our patients know, Jill Ruffell is one of our longest serving members of staff, treating many patients over the years for their musculoskeletal disorders.
-Jill has recently gained her certificate in Swedish Body Massage and is now offering massage appointments to clients, mainly for treating backs, necks, arms and legs.
+Jill has recently gained her certificate in Swedish Body Massage and is now offering massage appointments to clients, mainly for treating backs and necks.
 Jill will also discuss with each client any other problem areas.
-She is also currently adding Swedish Body massage into her existing Physiotherapy clinics.

 45 minutes: £30